PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   compatibility re-export, unused scaffold, and undefined-name findings.
 It is not used as the scoped checkpoint gate; changed owners/tests pass Ruff and the exporter passes syntax compilation.
+- A whole-file Ruff run on `onnx2tf.py` reports pre-existing import-order, star-import, bare-except, undefined-name, and placeholder-f-string findings.
+  This checkpoint uses the existing scoped exclusions for those categories;
+  the changed helper owner/tests pass Ruff normally and all changed Python files pass syntax compilation.
 - The optional PyTorch exporter suite runs when the host's Python 3.10 `LD_LIBRARY_PATH` and `PYTHONPATH` are removed from the command environment.
   The focused results, restored native-codegen bindings, real-model artifact